 Note: when dealing with any financial institution make sure that it’s a registered Financial Services Provider and has a valid FSP number.
 Don’t be conned by your ‘Uncles friend who has a friend’ kind of thing.
 Stick to legit investment companies and trust me, if it looks too good to be true then it is.

 Where can I invest with only R100 per month

 I’ve done quite a bit of searching and to be honest I haven’t found many options for someone who simply wants to invest R100 a month into a product not offered by a bank.
-There’s nothing wrong with banks, I just thought I’d see what other options are available.
+There’s nothing wrong with banks, I just thought I’d see what other options are available, like how to buy shares for R100 only.

 This is by no means an exhaustive list and I will edit is as I find out more info or learn about new products.
-I am by no means advertising these companies and am simply conveying info that I have found on the various websites.
+I am also not advertising these companies, I’m simply conveying info that I have found on the various websites.

 If you have more info for me to add please let me know via the comments or email.
 Note that this is in relation to South African investment options only and are absolutely legit investments.